Without Swarm Hosts

 How it works

-Under the hood, Swarm Hosts is a web/API control panel plus a lightweight Linux host agent that runs game servers through Docker.
+Under the hood, Swarm Hosts is a web/API control panel plus a lightweight host agent.
+Supported Linux hosts are the game-server path today; Windows support is limited to foundation agent and capability reporting work.

 Pick a game, choose the host, set CPU and memory limits, choose a version, and launch from the browser.